mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 about my Ph.D. project and my work at the lab.
 I owe a significant component of the enormous happiness I experienced since coming to Caltech to my friends outside of work.
-In particular, I want to give a shout-out to my best friends Stephanie Threatt, and Porfirio Quintero.
+In particular, I want to give a shout-out to my best friends Stephanie Threatt and Porfirio Quintero.
 Stephanie and I share a love for hip-hop and good food.
 We went to concerts, amusement parks, and restaurants, and she has always been there when I needed emotional support.
 Porfirio and I not only share a nationality, but we shared an apartment for five years.
 Living